Kant’s Social and Political Philosophy

 This explains why happiness is not universal, but not why freedom is universal.
 By “freedom” in political philosophy, Kant is not referring to the transcendental conception of freedom usually associated with the problem of the freedom of the will amid determinism in accordance with laws of nature, a solution to which is provided in the Third Antinomy of the Critique of Pure Reason.
 Rather, freedom in political philosophy is defined, as in the claim above about the only innate right, as “independence from being constrained by another’s choice”.
 His concern in political philosophy is not with laws of nature determining a human being’s choice but by other human beings determining a human being’s choice, hence the kind of freedom Kant is concerned with in political philosophy is individual freedom of action.
 Still, the universality of political freedom is linked to transcendental freedom.
 Kant assumes that a human being’s use of choice (at least when it is properly guided by reason) is free in the transcendental sense.
 Since every human being does enjoy transcendental freedom by virtue of being rational, freedom of choice is a universal human attribute.
 And this freedom of choice is to be respected and promoted, even when this choice is not exercised in rational or virtuous activity.
 Presumably respecting freedom of choice involves allowing it to be effective in determining actions; this is why Kant calls political freedom, or “independence from being constrained by another’s choice”, the only innate right.
 One might still object that this freedom of choice is incapable of being the basis of a pure principle of right for the same reason that happiness was incapable of being its basis, namely, that it is too vague in itself and that when specified by the particular decisions individuals make with their free choice, it loses its universality.
 Kant holds that this problem does not arise for freedom, since freedom of choice can be understood both in terms of its content (the particular decisions individuals make) and its form (the free, unconstrained nature of choice of any possible particular end) (6:230).
 Freedom is universal in the proper sense because, unlike happiness, it can be understood in such a way that it is susceptible to specification without losing its universality.
 Right will be based on the form of free choice.

 The very existence of a state might seem to some as a limitation of freedom, since a state possesses power to control the external freedom of individual citizens through force.
 This is the basic claim of anarchism.
-Kant holds in contrast that the state is not an impediment to freedom but is the means for freedom.
-State action that is a hindrance to freedom can, when properly directed, support and maintain freedom if the state action is aimed at hindering actions that themselves would hinder the freedom of others.
-Given a subject's action that would limit the freedom of another subject, the state may hinder the first subject to defend the second by “hindering a hindrance to freedom”.
-Such state coercion is compatible with the maximal freedom demanded in the principle of right because it does not reduce freedom but instead provides the necessary background conditions needed to secure freedom.
+Kant holds in contrast that there is no innate right to unlimited freedom but only an innate right to freedom “insofar as it can coexist with the freedom of every other in accordance with universal law” (6:237).
+Rightful freedom for each individual is limited, and the state is not an impediment to freedom but is the means for freedom.
+State action that is a hindrance to freedom can, when properly directed, support and maintain rightful freedom if the state action is aimed at hindering actions that themselves would hinder the rightful freedom of others and thus be wrongful uses of freedom.
+Given a subject’s action that would limit the freedom of another subject, the state may hinder the first subject to defend the second by “hindering a hindrance to freedom”.
+Such state coercion is compatible with the maximal freedom demanded in the principle of right because it does not reduce overall freedom but instead provides the necessary background conditions needed to secure rightful freedom.
 The amount of freedom lost by the first subject through direct state coercion is equal to the amount gained by the second subject through lifting the hindrance to actions.
 State action sustains the maximal amount of freedom consistent with identical freedom for all without reducing it.

 Freedom is not the only basis for principles underlying the state.
 In “Theory and Practice” Kant makes freedom the first of three principles (8:290):